MituuZ/snappy/readme.md

 # Snappy
-Training tool for string and file manipulation used for picoCTF.
-Written in Rust by someone who doesn't yet know how to write Rust.
+Training tool for string and file manipulation used for picoCTF and learning Rust.

 Contains full answers to some challenges, so be warned.
 No extensive comments or documentation.